-The Mendoza program focuses on Spanish language development and cultural/historical study of Argentina.
-Spanish language courses and Argentine history/culture courses are taught through CELE (Centro de Español como Lengua Extranjera), an institute dedicated to teaching Spanish as a foreign language.
-CELE is located within the Universidad Nacional de Cuyo, Mendoza's large regional university (38,000 students).
+The Mendoza program focuses on Spanish language development and the study of key historical and contemporary issues in Argentina and neighboring countries.
+Spanish language and Argentine history/culture courses are taught through CELE (Centro de Español como Lengua Extranjera), an institute dedicated to teaching Spanish as a foreign language.
+CELE is located within the Universidad Nacional de Cuyo, Mendoza’s large regional university (38,000 students).
 HWS students have complete access to University life, including student clubs and organizations (e.g., film clubs, dance groups, intramural sports, and physical education).

 All students will take two courses through CELE; one will be a Spanish language course (according to their level of proficiency) and the second will be History and Culture of Argentina, which will be taught in English.
 (Students who are adequately prepared in Spanish may enroll in regular UNCuyo courses).
-In addition, students will choose two of three courses offered by the HWS faculty directors.
+In addition, students will take two courses offered by the HWS faculty director.

 This course is taught in English and will provide an overview of Argentine history and culture through units focused on themes such as music, economics, politics, literature and film.
 In addition to the readings and presentations by a variety of guest speakers, the course will include a number of excursions to relevant local sites (museums, vineyards, and local businesses) as well as longer program excursions that may include Patagonia and Iguazu Falls/Misiones.

-Spanish Language - required (1 credit) - according to your level of proficiency
+Spanish Language (1 credit) - according to your level of proficiency

 Community Service - For students who are interested, community service opportunities can be arranged by CELE and the resident director.